Raymundv/Humans-vs-Quantum-Computers---IBM/README.md

-**Since we contain big file to upload - LFS does not support large file upload With permission, we upload the code to a main repository.**
+**Since we contain big file to upload - LFS does not support large file upload, with permission, we upload the code to a main repository.**

 **[Click here to the game！](https://github.com/hanzili/QMaze)**

 <hr>